Tom-Schueler/Flungus-FrightClub/README.md

 # Flungus-FrightClub

-is the project I worked on during the second semester of my education at the _School for Games_ (S4G) in collaboration with 9 of my fellow students -_you can find their names on the itch page_.
+is the project I worked on during the second semester of my education at the _School for Games_ (S4G) in collaboration with nine of my fellow students -_you can find their names on the itch page_.
 Using Unity Engine was a requirement as per the S4G's curriculum.

 It is a, multiround 4 Player, Party Multiplayer where the Players can choose from 3 weapons to fight each other with.
 Additionaly the playrs get a perk that improve the Characters abilitys.